Actinity/queue-status-monitor/readme.md

 endpoint also reports the `delay`.
 This is the time between the job being dispatched and handled.
 This does not impact the overall status and will not trigger failures.
 It is purely for reference.

+##Failed Jobs
+By default, if you have a failed_jobs table, then any failures will be treated as errors and generate a 400 status code.
+You can disable this by adding the following to `config/queue.php`.

+`do_not_monitor_failed_jobs => true`